DCC-EX/dcc-ex.github.io/docs/reference/hardware/motor-boards.rst

    * VNH2SP30 - Sparkfun Monster Moto and others.
 It can't switch fast enough to generate a reliable DCC signal
    * IFX9202ED - Infineon Dual H-Bridge.
 Can't switch fast enough.
    * :ref:`Dfrobot Romeo V2` - Well, an Engineer could perhaps get this one to work.
+   * Kuman Board (and any L293D based boards) - not enough current.

 Other boards, while not fully supported and tested, can be used.
 Look for the following criteria: